-Our audit has been conducted in accordance with Australian Auditing Standards to provide reasonable Our atom has been conducted in accordance with Australian Auditing Sumaaries to provide reasonable assurance as to whether the financial reports are free of material misstatement.
+Our audit has been conducted in accordance with Australian Auditing Standards to provide reasonable assurance as to whether the financial reports are free of material misstatement.
 Our procedures included examination, on a test basis, of evidence supporting the amounts and other disclosures in the financial reports, and the evaluation of accounting policies and significant accounting estimates.
-These procedures have been undertaken to form an opinion as to whether, in all material respects, the function of the evaluation of accounting policies and significant accounting estimates. financial reports are presented fairly in accordance with Australian Accounting Standards as well as statutory requirements so as to present a view which is consistent with our understanding of the Council's financial position, the results of its operations and its eash flows.
+These procedures have been undertaken to form an opinion as to whether, in all material respects, the financial reports are presented fairly in accordance with Australian Accounting Standards as well as statutory requirements so as to present a view which is consistent with our understanding of the Council's financial position, the results of its operations and its cash flows.